11. Mobile Inference

 Kryo CPU

-Now, let’s move ahead and run our inference workload for the first time on a mobile device.
-A set of HDK8550 development kits is connected to the SoC server.
-The development kits run the Android operating system in version 13.
-Thus, we have to use the Android debug bridge (adb) to transfer data to and from an HDK8550 kit, and to run our workload on a development kit.
-In comparison to previous labs, we’ll use the same user to log into the kits.
-This means that you share the kits and the user accounts with your fellow students.
+Now let’s move forward and run our inference workload on a mobile device for the first time.
+A number of HDK8550 development kits are connected to the SoC server.
+The development kits are running the Android operating system version 13.
+Therefore, we need to use the Android Debug Bridge (adb) to transfer data to and from an HDK8550 kit and to run our workload on a development kit.
+Unlike previous labs, we’ll use the same user to log in to the kits.
+This means that you will share the kits and user accounts with your classmates.

 Important

-• Coordinate with your peers when using the kits.
-Use the class’s matrix channel for this when not in the lab room.
+Coordinate with your peers when using the kits.
+Use the class matrix channel if you are not in the lab room.

-The call of qnn-model-lib-generator in lines 10-13 of Listing 11.1.2 already converted our model into a version which can run on the SM8550P’s Kryo CPU.
-Note, that the Kryo CPU has Armv9 cores whereas our SoC server has x86 cores which requires different libraries and executables for the two architectures.
+Note that the Kryo CPU has Armv9 cores while our SoC server has x86 cores so different libraries and executables are required for the two architectures.

 1# set serial of android device